elementbound/netwind/README.md

 I suspect that the issue is that the interpolation is done based on the current frame, and not based on the last frames received from the server.

+#### Solution

+By default, the state displayed was always a few ticks behind.
+The idea behind this is that since there's latency, we won't always have up-to-date data on each client's state, so by introducing some 'artificial' latency, we give time for the new frames to appear and any reconciliations to happen as needed.

+This works well up to a certain latency.
+Let's see an example where:

+* The network tick rate is 30fps -> one network tick lasts ~33ms
+* We display the game state 2 ticks ago -> we are ~66ms behind the current moment
+* => Any latency under ~66ms will work smoothly

+And conversely, if the latency is above ~66ms, there won't be any new data in the cache, so we'll be displaying the latest known state.

+To my current knowledge, whatever solution is attempted for these cases, it's always a trade-off, since we're trying to display data that we don't have.

+* Prediction
+  * Use some algorithm to predict movement for frames where we lack the data
+  * My initial guess is that this is really difficult to get just right
+  * There'll still be cases where the prediction misses
+* Latency based on latest known state
+  * Instead of using currentTick - n, use latestKnownTick - n
+  * Theoretically, should work well regardless of latency, since we restrict ourselves to data we have
+  * Can be sensitive to inconsistent latencies
+* Clamping
+  * Continue using currentTick - n, but clamp to latestKnownTick
+  * As long as the latency is below threshold ( n * tickDuration ), interpolation works well
+  * Once latency is above threshold, interpolation stops

+I've opted to use Clamping, combined with increasing the artificial latency to 4 frames.
+This can work well for slower games, for fast-paced games prediction is probably the best solution.

+Also, interpolation was affected by the buffer issues revealed during the Inconsistent movement investigation.

 ## Known limitations